Share this Article

 If you use the associated meter to check blood glucose, you don’t have to re-enter the reading into the insulin pump itself – it will send the information wirelessly, to be used in bolus calculations and for record-keeping.
 Alternatively, you can use a non-associated meter if you like (ex. a mini-meter in his pocket when your son goes skate-boarding for the morning), and then enter the blood glucose info into the insulin pump as needed.

-Once you program in an insulin-to-carbohydrate ratio (I:C) of 1:10, for example (that is, you tell the insulin pump that your child needs 1 unit of insulin for every 10g of carbs) it will calculate a suggested insulin dose for the number of carbs you dial-in for a particular meal.
+Once you program in an insulin-to-carbohydrate ratio (I:C) of 1:10, for example (that is, you tell the insulin pump that your child needs 1 unit of insulin for every 10g of carbs) the bolus calculator will do the math for you, giving a suggested insulin dose for the number of carbs you dial-in for a particular meal.
 For example, for the above insulin-to-carbohydrate ratio (I:C) of 1:10, if your child plans to eat 52g of carbs at lunch, it will suggest a dose of 5.2U of insulin.
-In the same way, the pump bolus calculator will also do the math for corrections of above-target blood glucose, based on your programmed Insulin Sensitivity Factor (ISF).

 In this case, the math becomes more complex; the bolus calculator becomes more and more handy the less and less “round” your numbers are.
 It’s also very useful for young children or individuals with special needs to operate their insulin pump independently – they don’t have to be able to do the math at all, they just have to know how many carbs are in the food in front of them.

-The same is true for correction insulin (for above-target blood glucose).
+In the same way, the pump bolus calculator will also do the math for corrections of above-target (and below-target) blood glucose, based on your programmed Insulin Sensitivity Factor (ISF).
 The pump will do the math for you to calculate the units of insulin needed for a given blood sugar reading, based on the ISF you have programmed in.

 6. Variable Insulin Sensitivity Factors (ISF)